 Price and availability

-Updated on August 23, 2019: The Samsung Galaxy Tab S6 is now available.
+Updated on September 6, 2019: The Samsung Galaxy Tab S6 is now available online and in-store.

 - Samsung Galaxy Tab S6 vs. Tab S5e vs. Tab S4: A look at all the differences